 Horse Coat Color Calculator

-Predict potential foal coat colors based on parent genetics and understand equine color inheritance patterns.
+Predict potential foal coat colors from parent genetics and learn how color is passed down in horses.

 Sire (Father) Genetics